Contractions for intermediate learners

 Where's your car, by the way?

-It is useful to know that some people may confuse these contractions with abbreviations.
-An abbreviation is a shortened form of a word that is uniquely for itself.
+Do not confuse these contractions with abbreviations.
+An abbreviation is a shortened form of a word that is unique for that word.
 Compare the following examples:

 SKU